Haobo-Zhao/Beaver/README.md

-# HTTP-Server
+# Beaver
-Simple HTTP server in Python 3
+A lightweight web server in Python 3

 > "Beavers are known for building dams, canals, and lodges."
 >